Skip to content

 Consider a scenario where you need to automate creating multiple Qlik apps at one time.
 You work for a commercial power company and need to slice apps by region so the sales teams only see the relevant information related to their territory.
 As the BI administrator, you don’t want to have to do this slicing manually so you open PowerShell and write the following code.

-Powershell createApps
+PowerShell createApps

 Begin with creating a function in the PowerShell script that checks if an app exists in the tenant.